jrs0/hbr_models/design.md

 The Rust crate [sqlx](https://crates.io/crates/sqlx) supports both, but it does not seem possible to use data-source-name-based connection strings, or active-directory-based authentication to connect to the database.
 In addition, the SQL Server support was only recently added, does not support encryption, and appears to be being moved to a proprietory license (see [here](https://stackoverflow.com/questions/70032527/connecting-to-sql-server-with-sqlx)).
 For simplicity in Windows, an ODBC-based driver would be preferable, because it will support ODBC-style connection strings (in particular, domain source names).

-Another approach is to use a framework such as.
+Another approach is to use a framework such as Arrow, and convert all the (unprocessed) data sources into this format first.
 Arrow supports an ODBC connection library [arrow-odbc](https://crates.io/crates/arrow-odbc), which [supports the odbc connection sytax](https://docs.rs/arrow-odbc/latest/arrow_odbc/).
 SQLite support is not clear, however, Arrow itself (more specifically, [Parquet](https://parquet.apache.org/)), may be a more easily-integrated format for testing.
 This way, the tests can be written at the Arrow level, using either data from the SQL Server source or synthetic data in a file.

 Arrow can be used with multiple other data source, via [ConnectorX](https://docs.rs/connectorx/latest/connectorx/).
 ConnectorX also support SQL Server, however, it is not clear whether ODBC connection strings are supported; if they are, then ConnectorX can be used in place of `arrow-odbc`.

+Once an SQL Server datasource has been read into an Arrow in-memory representation using `arrow-odbc`, [this function](https://docs.rs/datafusion/latest/datafusion/execution/context/struct.SessionContext.html#method.register_arrow) from [Datafusion](https://arrow.apache.org/datafusion/) can be used to create a dataframe object, on which SQL-like queries can be performed (such as joins, filters, etc.).
+This can be used as the basis for an in-memory dataframe structure that is a copy of the data in the original datasource in its unpreprocessed state.
+At this point, both synthetic data and SQL Server data would be represented in the same way (synthetic data can come from [this function](https://docs.rs/datafusion/latest/datafusion/execution/context/struct.SessionContext.html#method.register_parquet) which reads a dataframe from Parquet), and can form the basis for a test suite that checks the preprocessing.